-Brutalist London Map, the first of our new series of architecture guides produced in collaboration with the Twentieth Century Society, is now available.
+The Brutalist London Map is the first in of series of architecture guides produced in collaboration with the Twentieth Century Society.

-Perfect for a walking tour or framing, this map is printed on Cyclus Offset 140 gsm paper.
+Perfect for a walking tour or putting into a frame, this map is printed on Cyclus Offset 140 gsm paper.

 It measures 420mm x 600mm (slightly larger than A2) open and folds down to 210mm x 150mm (slightly larger than A5).
 The map is protected by a wide band.